WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorCredentialManagement.md

 ```

 3. Authenticator on receiving such request performs following procedures.
-  - Validates parameters and pinUvAuthParam (see specs for full reference) -- if parameter is is invalid -- return error status code
+  - Validates parameters and pinUvAuthParam (see specs for full reference) -- if parameter is is invalid -- return [error status code](https://fidoalliance.org/specs/fido-v2.1-ps-20210615/fido-client-to-authenticator-protocol-v2.1-ps-20210615.html#error-responses)
-  - Authenticator deletes the credential and returns **CTAP2_OK**.
+  - Authenticator deletes the credential and returns **0x00 CTAP2_OK**.